philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 Malampaya: https://n2t.net/ark:/21547/FtD2 (Historical) and https://n2t.net/ark:/21547/FtS2 (Contemporary)
 Mantatao Island: https://n2t.net/ark:/21547/FtY2 (Historical) and https://n2t.net/ark:/21547/Fte2 (Contemporary)

+The genome assembly used for mapping is available on FigShare: 10.6084/m9.figshare.27682767.
+It can also be found by searching "Taeniamia zosterophora Genome Assembly" on figshare.com.
+The assembly will be uploaded to NCBI upon acceptance of the publication.

 The code for analysis is separated into 4 main sections:
  1) Pre-processing of sequence data following the pire_fq_gz_processing repository (https://github.com/philippinespire/pire_fq_gz_processing)
  2) Mapping using the GenErode pipeline (generating rescaled and realigned bam files for use in ANGSD)